RoboManipal-9-0/Libraries/BotBase/README.md

 - **<font color="#CD00FF">void</font> <font color="#5052FF">Move</font>(<font color="#CD00FF">int</font> PWM, <font color="#CD00FF">int</font> angle_degrees)** : This is function that the user will call.
 It simply calls the *Move_PWM_Angle* function with the angle converted from degrees to radians.

 - **<font color="#CD00FF">void</font> <font color="#5052FF">MoveMotor</font>(<font color="#CD00FF">int</font> motor_number)** : Moves the motor indexed at *motor_number* with PWM = _PWM_values[motor_number]_ and _DIR = DIR_values[motor_number]_.

+## Making you own custom BotBase
+You must extend the properties of the class *BotBase* through inheritance into your own class (for your custom *BotBase*).
+There is a library made for this demo purpose, it's the **FourSBase** folder in this repository.

+### Guide
+After you place this library folder in the libraries folder of the Arduino environment, you can include it in your codes.
+To know more about making your own library, you can read [this](../README.md) file.<br>
+Perform the following to make use of this library in your BotBase :
+- Include the library in your header file (\*.h file).
+You can check a sample header file [here](../FourSBase/FourSBase.h).
+- Inherit the class *BotBase* publicly.
+- You can define properties just for your bot.
+For example, the reverseDIRs array.
+- You must implement the following functions :
+    - **void Move_PWM_Angle(int PWM, float angle_radians)** : Contains code to move your bot at a particular PWM and at a particular angle (in radians).
+It's suggested that you assign values to the *DIR_pins* (as *DIR_values*) and *PWM_pins* (as *PWM_values*).
+    - It is suggested that you have a function to attach pins, in case you have properties that require Initialization.
+You may call the function **AddMotorDriverPins** in the BotBase class from it.
+        - (Both the above methods have been implemented in the [FourSBase](../FourSBase/) library).
+- After that, include the library you're working on into the code and create an object for the class.